-Ballet Under the Stars is a free outdoor performance of world-class ballet in Penrith supported by our Strategic Partner Destination NSW and Major Partners Celestino and Penrith City Council.
-Experience the thrill of live ballet while enjoying the beautiful surrounds of the Sydney International Regatta Centre.
+Ballet Under the Stars is a free outdoor performance of world-class ballet in Western Sydney supported by our Strategic Sponsor Destination NSW and Major Partners Celestino, Penrith City Council and Penrith Lakes.

 What time does the event start?